 We believe that organisations and teams that use MuchSkills will never have that problem because our skills visualization tool gives team managers and C-level executives a complete overview of the entire team’s skill sets in a single window, allowing them to pick the right people and skills for the right job as well as identify any skill gaps.
 We may be biased (heh), but we believe MuchSkills’ visualized employee skills overview beats any employee skills matrix or competency matrix hollow.

 Multitasking is a person's ability to do more than one thing at a time without dropping the ball on any one of them.
 A good multitasker uses their judgment to prioritise tasks instead of being overwhelmed at all there is to do.

-Multitasking is a particularly good skill to have at a time when businesses are cutting costs and are expecting fewer employees to handle multiple tasks.
+Multitasking skills are a particularly good skill to have at a time when businesses are cutting costs and are expecting fewer employees to handle multiple tasks.

 Having said that, research shows that humans are not exactly equipped to multitask.
 It hurts productivity among other things and has hidden costs, according to a report in the American Psychological Association.
 “Multitasking may seem efficient on the surface but may actually take more time in the end and involve more error,” it said.

 But anyone who has ever attended a job interview will know that multitasking is a skill that hiring managers always seem to look for.
 This also possibly explains why people prefer to list it as one of their soft skills – even on MuchSkills.